Species Spotlight: Burrowing Owl

 While many Burrowing Owls migrate to the southern US and Mexico for the winter, researchers have been trying to find out why only half of adult Burrowing Owls come back to their northern breeding grounds each spring, and why a mere six per cent of young owls return to breed in Canada the year after they are born.

 What is Being Done

-“Operation Burrowing Owl” was established in Saskatchewan in 1987 to encourage landowners to protect the burrowing owls’ nesting habitat.
-By 1994, 534 landowners in Saskatchewan had committed themselves to protecting owl habitat.
+“Operation Burrowing Owl” was established in Saskatchewan in 1987 to encourage landowners to protect the Burrowing Owls’ nesting habitat.
+By 1994, 534 landowners in Saskatchewan had committed themselves to protecting owl habitats.
 In Alberta, the program has expanded to include protection for other endangered species, and is called “Operation Grassland Community”.
-By 1994, about 260 landowners in Alberta had committed to protect habitat around owl nesting sites, amounting to over 22,000 hectares.
+By 1994, about 260 landowners in Alberta had committed to protecting habitats around owl nesting sites, amounting to over 22,000 ha.

-In 1992, six burrowing owl pairs were reintroduced to the southern interior of British Columbia.
-As of 1995, an estimated five to 10 pairs of burrowing owls were living in BC.
+In 1992, six Burrowing Owl pairs were reintroduced to the southern interior of British Columbia.
+As of 1995, an estimated five to ten pairs of Burrowing Owls were living in BC.